 Configuration

-Primary runtime configuration lives in config/kaal.rb.
+Primary runtime configuration lives in config/kaal.yml.

 Core engine example